please give your suggestions

 Also, is the casting a separate part number from its machined state?

-If so, you can then do as Steve Calvert suggested above and add your machining operations in the "Y" file.
+If so, you can then do as Steven Calvert suggested above and add your machining operations in the "Y" file.

 I often use the Insert Part for exactly the purpose you mention, making a machined part from a cast part.
 The machined part will have new features, usually cuts, built on the casting.
 You cannot change the base part without destroying the machining's features built on the casting.
 For example, you have a cast part that is a 25mm cube.
 Insert that into another part and machine some holes in it.
 You cannot change the inserted part to something else without destroying all the machined holes.